 The pharmaceutical industry is a pillar of the economy, contributing to an above-average degree to Switzerland’s prosperity.
 Accounting for a direct share of 5.4 percent of gross domestic product (GDP), it is one of the most important sectors of the private economy in Switzerland.
 Today, our country is one of the most important pharmaceutical research hubs in the world alongside the USA, and its reputation extends well beyond Europe.
-In 2017, the research-based pharmaceutical companies invested more than CHF 6.5 billion in research and development (R&D) in Switzerland, a figure that is almost twice the volume of the turnover that they achieve in Switzerland.
+In 2020, the research-based pharmaceutical companies invested close to 9 billion in research and development (R&D) in Switzerland, a figure that is almost twice the volume of the turnover that they achieve in Switzerland.
 Every franc transferred from the Swiss healthcare system to the pharmaceutical industry is reinvested almost twice over in Switzerland.
-Some 46,800 employees work for the industry.
-A total of 254,100 jobs depend on the success of the pharmaceutical industry.
+Some 46,000 employees work for the industry.
+A total of 250,000 jobs depend on the success of the pharmaceutical industry.

 Optimum framework conditions are and will remain essential for a successful and internationally competitive pharmaceutical hub.
 Yet the attractiveness of the location is under pressure from many quarters.